BryanHogan/obsidian-vault-template/README.md

 **Do I need all the plugins?**
 No. Start with **none**.
 Add only what solves a real problem.

-**Where do attachments go?**
-Configure Obsidian's attachment folder in Settings → Files & Links → Default location for new attachments.

 **How do I keep titles and file names in sync without showing file names as H1?**
 Disable "Show file name as title" and use **Filename Heading Sync**.